realm/roc-ios/Readme.md

  - Nodejs v8.6 or higher
  - Node Package Manager (npm)

 The RChat iOS app uses [Cocoapods](https://www.cocoapods.org) to set up the project's 3rd party dependencies.
 Installation can be directly (from instructions at the Cocapods site) or alternatively through a package management system like [Homebrew](brew.sh/).

 ### Realm Platform

 This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2.x to make data available between instances of the CrowdCircle app.
 The Realm Object Server can be installed via npm as a node application for macOS or Linux.
 Please see the [installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).

-If you already got Node.js installed, it's a one-liner.
+This repo also has a minimal server suitable for testing whose only requirement for pre-existing software is nodejs and npm.
+Installation/setup/operation of this server is convered in the installation section below.

 ### Realm Studio